jayunit100/rudolf_web/README.md

 License
 -------
-This is distributed under the RudolF license, which means that you can use it however you want to as long as you say good things about functional & stateless programming.
+This is distributed under the RudolF license, which means that you can use it however you want to as long as you say good things about functional & compositional programming.